avhalo/the-idea-base-for-everyone/impossible-list.md

 * Why not this for all or at least for top 20(https://ieeexplore.ieee.org/abstract/document/6320220) and mobile only?
 Why?
 * Detect or suggest a level autom.
 * For introduction: translating all so funny "memes" shitty and controversial ex: "ootko pannulasta?"
+* To think of it more there should be definitely (IPA crawled) syllable stuff: eg. your own name should have the fun things with it.
+One (easy) is have same starting letter.
+One is (hard) to have words that are alike with maximum amount of syllables
+* HC detect own faults

 ## Fintech
 * plus500.com